ChelseaSmile666/BordbarAndScheucher.github.io/_pages/markdown.md

 3) a waiting list control group (WL).
 The two SB groups were instructed to use the SB-app for 10 minutes daily for 1 month.
 All participants completed psychological distress and well-being measures online every 2 weeks through follow-up.

+**Study Flow**
+After the completed eligibility assessment (n=395), 94 Probands were excluded due to various reasons.
+The remaining 283 Probands were randomly assigned to either the CBT/PPT SuperBetter Group (n=93), the general SuperBetter group (n=97) or the waitlist control group (n=93).
+Only 41.34% of the original sample at midpoint (n = 117), 26.15 %t at posttest (n = 74), and 18.34 %  at follow-up (n = 52) remained.

 **Results:**
 SB participants achieved greater reductions in CES-D scores than WL participants by posttest (Cohen’s d = 0.67) and by follow-up (d = 1.05).
 Contrary to prediction, CBT-PPT SB did not perform better than General SB.
 However both versions of SB were more effective than the WL control.